 The summary section contains certain key information on the nature of the filed rate level or risk classification system changes.
-The form to be used is attached to this document as Appendix A. All data used in the Actuarial Support section (Section 4) should reconcile to the information presented in Appendix A.
+All data used in the Actuarial Support section (Section 4) should reconcile to the information presented in Appendix A.

 Specific instructions to complete the Appendix are outlined below: